• Skip to primary navigation

 • Spelt Flour - instead of spelt flour, you can use regular white flour or a gluten-free one for a gluten-free pancake recipe option.
 I also use oatmeal flour mixed with rolled oats in a 50:50 ratio.
 This latter option makes these pancakes even healthier.

-• Butternut Squash - use courgette /zucchini if you do not have or like butternut squash.
-Beets are a great option too that adds to the sweetness if you chose to add no sugar like I make these many times.
+• Butternut Squash - Use courgette /zucchini if you do not have or like butternut squash.
+Beets are a great option too that adds to the sweetness if you choose to add no sugar like I make these many times.

-• Vegan butternut squash option - substitute the egg with an extra tablespoon of chia seeds soaked in plant-based milk, replace the buttermilk and kefir with soya milk/yoghurt, almond milk or coconut milk
+• Vegan butternut squash option - substitute the egg with an extra tablespoon of chia seeds soaked in plant-based milk, and replace the buttermilk and kefir with soya milk/yogurt, almond milk, or coconut milk

 Topping ideas